Punktum-dk/epp-service-specification/README.md

 This part of the EPP protocol is described in [RFC 5731][RFC5731].
 This command adheres to the standard.

+Please see the addendum on domain status codes.

 <a name="info-domain-request"></a>
 ### info domain request